smartcontractkit/chainlink/README.md

 ## Project Structure

-Chainlink is a monorepo containing several logicaly separatable and relatable projects.
+Chainlink is a monorepo containing several logically separatable and relatable projects.

 - [core](./core) - the core Chainlink node